advanced-go/core/README.md

 ~~~

 ## json2
-[Json2][json2pkg] implements read functionality for file and io.ReaderCloser, returning a runtime.Status.
+[Json2][json2pkg] provides Marshal and Unmarshal functions that wrap Golang json functionality with a returned runtime.Status.

-status type is used extensively as a function return value, and provides error, http, and gRPC status codes.

 ## strings
 [Strings][stringspkg] implements environment, request context, status, error, and output types.
 The status type is used extensively as a function return value, and provides error, http, and gRPC status codes.